doppelmutzi/seed-webdev/config/README.md

 }
 ```

-There are also other file formats, e.g., `.json` possible.
+There are also other file formats possible, e.g., `.json`.
 For more information refer [load-grunt-configs documentation &raquo;](https://github.com/creynders/load-grunt-configs).